sebasvil20/templicons/README.md

 ```

 ## Features
 - Lightweight: Each icon is an inline SVG component, so you can use them without any external dependencies.
+Don't worry about this pkg weight, Go compiler will remove all the unused icons from your binary.
 - Customizable: You can easily customize the size, color, and other properties of the icons using `i.Props` structure.
 - Easy to use: The icons are easy to use and integrate into your projects.
 - Over 5880 icons: The library includes over 5880 icons from Tabler, so you can find the perfect icon for your project.